Pattiiz/ForecastApp/README.md

 - **Forecast** show 5 day forecast
 - **Search** search screen that you can enter (some) city name and it's will show you forcast for 5 day

+wiring all togather with Navigation Component

 # Architecture
-this application using multi module architecture seperate by layer and feature
+this application using **multi module architecture seperate by layer and feature**

 this is relation between module